 Henry C. Meredith advertised a livestock sale in the Ohio Farmer shortly before his premature death in the fall of 1882.
-Reproduced from the Ohio Farmer.
+Reproduced from

 This photograph of Virginia Meredith accompanied her "Women and the Farm" series, published in the Breeder's Gazette starting in January 1894.
 Reproduced from the Breeder's Gazette.